pytroll/pytroll/web/source/index.rst

    SMHI_.
 Pytroll now has a growing international user base and is used operationally at several National Met Services.

-The objective is to provide a modualar free and open source python framework for the processing of earth observation satellite data.
+The objective of Pytroll is to provide an easy to use, modular, free and open source python framework for the processing of earth observation satellite data.
 The provided python packages are designed to be used both in R&D environments and in 24/7 operational production.

 The focus is on atmospheric applications and imaging sensors, but as seen from the list of supported satellite sensors below the data that can be handled py